pro-utkarshM/pro-utkarshM.github.io-main/README.md

 ## Contributions

-Contributions to this repository, particularly for the personal website content, are not typically expected.
+Contributions to this repository, particularly for personal website content, are not typically expected.
 The website primarily serves as a showcase for Utkarsh's work and personal information.

 If you have identified any issues with the website or have suggestions for improvements, you can reach out to Utkarsh directly through the provided contact details on the website.